IlyasKhallouki/UniUpdateBot/README.md

 The `Date Tracker.csv` file keeps track of the last update times to avoid duplicate notifications.
 Update the file with the latest dates as needed.

 ### 3. .env File Configuration
-The `.env` file is where sensitive information such as login credentials and API keys are stored.
+The `.env` file is where sensitive information such as login credentials and the OpenAI API keys are stored.
 Follow the template provided to fill out the necessary fields:

 ```plaintext
 OPENAI_API_KEY= Your OpenAI API key